-Alternatively, these muffins are also great for that, as they are full of yummy, nutritious butternut squash, so you don’t have to feel too guilty about giving your child a sweet treat.
+Alternatively, these muffins are also great for that, as they are full of yummy, nutritious sweet potato, so you don’t have to feel too guilty about giving your child a sweet treat.

 As a mum of two I simply don’t have the time to prepare different meals for different ages.
 That’s why I love using purees.
 This one is chicken, avocado and basil, which is not only perfect for my baby to wean with, it’s also great as a sandwich filling for my toddler, and even myself.
 You can add in some of that blitzed raw kale to hide more of those veggies, and have your toddler help you pick some basil leaves to tear into the filling.